PatrickWWWANG/Leetcode/Review (2nd).md

 ### 695 Max Area of Island
 Same as 200, return current area in dfs and bfs functions.
 BFS is more understandable for this problem.
 DFS expression when for recursion is area += self.dfs(grid, m_next, n_next).

+### 1254 Number of Closed Islands
+Similar to 200 and 695.
+Need to return a value in BFS and DFS for this problem.
+BFS is preferred.
+Be careful when doing DFS, python short circuits 'and' expression.
+When closed is False, DFS is never called, causing islands not completely traversed.
+So we can't write closed = closed and self.dfs(grid, next_m, next_n), have to write seperately.